dingchaoz/staking-app/README.md

 - [SafeMath](https://docs.openzeppelin.com/contracts/4.x/utilities#api:math.adoc#SafeMath) is used to check for overflows in case of addition, underflow in case of substractions as well as when performing multiplications and divisions.

 ### Modularity and Reusablity
-- Rewardrate is impacted each time a new deposit is added or withdrawn from the pool,
+- Rewardrate is impacted each time a new deposit is added or withdrawn from the pool, to make such operation reusable, an updateReward modifier was created to modify the behaviours. of stakeTokens, withdraw ,getReward and notifyNewReward

 ### Tests